Documentation

 pause

-Fires when the element has been paused
+Fires when player has been paused

 timeupdate

-Fires when the current playback position changed as part of normal playback or in an especially interesting way, for example discontinuously
+Fires when the current playback position changed as part of normal playback

 ended

-playback has stopped because the end of the media resource was reached
+Fires when playback has stopped because the end of the media resource was reached

 loadstart